 The excess selenium load from a discharge to San Diego Creek, Santa Ana-Delhi Channel, and Big Canyon Wash must be offset by activities to reduce selenium loads in the same watershed.
 The Permittee must not offset discharges of selenium using load reductions that they are already responsible for.

-If Permittees elect to carry out an effective Offset and Trading Program, they must prepare and submit a plan to implement the Offset and Trading Program according to the requirements of this Appendix and the Offset and Trading Program requirements of the Santa Ana Region’s Basin Plan, starting on page 6-95 as of the date of issuance of this Order.
+If Permittees elect to carry out an Offset and Trading Program, they must prepare and submit a plan to implement the Offset and Trading Program according to the requirements of this Appendix and the Offset and Trading Program requirements of the Santa Ana Region’s Basin Plan, starting on page 6-95 as of the date of issuance of this Order.

 The Offset and Trading Program plan must be approved by the Executive Officer following a 30-day public review period to be used for compliance.
 Except for inconsequential grammatical corrections, changes to the plan are subject to the approval of the Executive Officer.
 Responsible Permittees must implement the plan upon approval by the Executive Officer.